ResponsiveMenu/Responsive-Menu/readme.txt

 7. Main menu

 == Changelog ==
+= 4.2.2 (2nd Mar 2023) =
+* Feature: The option to set multiple columns in the menu container has been added
+* Bug: Resolved a conflict with a third-party plugin that was caused by extra space in menu attributes

 = 4.2.1 (6th Dec 2022) =
 * Bug: Bug: Fixed CSS conflict issues with other plugins
 * Bug: Fixed issue with submenu animation